YH-Paradise/YH-Paradise.github.io/_news/announcement_5_deepclue.md

 related_posts: false
 ---

-I joined DeepClue Inc. as a Software Developer and AI Engineer to work on DeepClue-Precise, an AI solution for stroke analysis.
+I joined DeepClue Inc. as a Software Developer and AI Engineer.